pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/consumers/packagegroups.rst

 The following options are available to the package group ``install`` command.
 One or more groups may be specified in the same install request.
 Each group is indicated by name.
-In the event that all packages associated with a group is already installed, no error is raised and the operation is still marked a success.
+In the event that all packages associated with a group are already installed, no error is raised and the operation is still marked a success.

 Basic
 ^^^^^

 ``--id``
   Unique identifier for the consumer.
-Valid characters include letters, numbers, hyphen (``-``) and underscore (``_``).
-The ID is case sensitive;
-  "pulp" and "Pulp" are two separate consumers.
-An ID is required.

 ``--name, -n``
   Indicates the name of a group to install.
 This option may be used multiple